demisto/content/Releases/LatestRelease/integration-Zendesk.md

-- fix zendesk-ticket-details command - attachments dont shows up in the context
+- Attachments are now visible in context when you run the zendesk-ticket-details command.
-- add test playbook
+- Added a test playbook.